 Unfortunately, all of the problems outlined above, which have increased our production costs and the purchase prices of virtually everything, have forced us to react.

 That’s why, albeit reluctantly, we’re raising the price of our coffees from November 2021.
-This will be especially true for Brazil Caramelo and Highlander espresso blends.
+This will apply in particular to Brazil Caramelo and Highlander espresso blends.

 We hope you understand our situation and thank you for remaining loyal to us,